‘Dialogue’ celebrates successful female artists in Israel at h Club

-h Club London in association with Embassy of Israel, London and in partnership with The Israel Tourist Office have announced an exhibition coming to h Club London’s gallery this spring.
+h Club London in association with Embassy of Israel, London and in partnership with The Israel Tourist Office have announced an exhibition coming this spring.

 “This exhibition at h Club is a wonderful opportunity for Britons to celebrate and appreciate the work of so many talented female Israeli artists.
 Just like the UK, Israel is a proud champion of freedom, tolerance and pluralism, which enables our creative scene to stand out for its vibrancy, inclusiveness and success.” – HE Mark Regev, Ambassador of Israel